The digital environment

 Fundamental freedoms fully apply offline and online, as is emphasised in the Guide to human rights for Internet users.
 The guide informs Internet users about how human rights apply online and makes the protection of children one of its seven main pillars.

-In order to help children understand the Internet and acquire the necessary skills to become digital citizens, the Council of Europe has developed an educational online game: The Wild Web Woods.
+An additional interactive tool developed by the Council of Europe to help children understand the Internet and acquire the necessary skills to become digital citizens comes in the form of an educational online game: The Wild Web Woods.

 I. Mainstreaming of children’s rights